Crossbite Correction Kingwood, TX

-Malocclusion, or teeth misalignment, is a common problem in the vast majority of the population today.
-These issues can lead to significantly reduced self-confidence and restricted social interactions.
-Malocclusion comes in many different forms and among the most common is the crossbite.
+Teeth misalignments are a common problem among the vast majority of today's population.
+These issues can lead to significantly reduced self-confidence, restricted social interactions, and even severe dental health problems.
+Malocclusions come in many different forms and among the most common is the crossbite.

 By definition, a crossbite is a teeth alignment problem that is manifested by teeth that are either more medially or laterally positioned than their lower or upper Counterpart.
 That is, a crossbite is when your teeth on the upper or lower jaw do not meet correctly when you bite your teeth down, thus causing some to fall inside the border of teeth on the opposing jaw.

 Reliable Crossbite Correction For You

 Depending on the teeth that are involved and the characteristics of their involvement, your crossbite might fall into a certain category.
 Generally, there are three types of frontal crossbites, namely: simple anterior, functional anterior, and skeletal anterior.
 These conditions may also occur in the back of the mouth.
 Your orthodontist might suggest or recommend a certain treatment depending on the type of bite problem you have.

 Some people do not mind the aesthetic effects of this condition, and this might keep them from seeking a correction.
 But if left untreated, crossbite could become the cause of several complications in the future that won’t only reduce functionality but also significantly affect appearance.
 Some of the problems that this condition can cause in the long run include functional difficulties with mastication or chewing, jaw joint problems, and early degradation of teeth.

 See also: Teeth Gap Problem, Reason To Avail Of Overbite Correction, Numerous Factors That Can Cause Open Bite